 Meeting climate change commitments could influence the market, supply, and economic conditions in which the project will operate.
 Climate change laws, regulations and policies enacted to meet Canada’s commitments may affect markets and consequently may influence the need for the project and its economic feasibility.
 Therefore, in addition to the filing guidance below, the following information is

 Provide an explanation of how current climate change laws, regulations and policies, and financial risks or other uncertainties around commitments and future changes have been incorporated in the economic analysis of the project.

-As noted in the Filing Manual section A.2.4 Level of Detail, the depth of analysis should be commensurate with the nature of the project and the potential for effects.
+As noted in the Filing Manual s.
+A.2.4 Level of Detail, the depth of analysis should be commensurate with the nature of the project and the potential for effects.